FFrabetti/Cooperative-container-migration/docs/stateful migration.md

 The problem with this approach is that it forces application developers to use Redis (in this case) or others similar tools and, as a consequence, migrating data becomes strongly dependent on the chosen external storage system.
-The same consideration made for databases applies to this scenario as well: an application that migrates containers should not focus on external services the container relies upon, as it is a case-by-case problem on its own.
+The same consideration made for databases applies to this scenario as well: an application/network service that migrates containers should not focus on external resources the container relies upon, as they are a case-by-case problem on their own.

 ### CRIU: Checkpoint/Restore In Userspace ###
 A running Docker container can be checkpointed and later restored using [CRIU](https://criu.org/Main_Page), as it is explained [here](https://github.com/docker/cli/blob/master/experimental/checkpoint-restore.md).